-Explains postnatal depression and other perinatal mental health issues, including possible causes, sources of treatment and support, and advice for friends and family.
+Explains postnatal depression and other perinatal mental health problems, including possible causes, treatments and support options.
+Also has information for friends and family, including support and advice for partners.

 You might also be coping with:

-This information was published in July 2016.
-We will revise it in 2019.
+This information was published in April 2020.
+We will revise it in 2023.

-References are available on request.
-If you would like to reproduce any of this information, see our page on permissions and licensing.
+Want to reproduce content from this page?
+See our page on permissions and licensing.